Managing regulatory fees

 Weight and units

-The weightAndUnits parameter represents both the weight of the unit, minus packaging or batteries, and the unit of measurement applied to the weight.
+The weightAndUnits parameter represents the unit's weight, minus packaging or batteries, and the unit of measurement applied to the weight.

 Weights and units are required for WEEE, battery, and packaging reporting.